omegagussan/backend-interview/README.md

 The version of the package-lock.json files is v2, so use node v16 or higher to not introduce unnecessary changes.
 Just run nvm use if you have nvm installed.

-For those of you using Prettier (not a requirement), there's an .prettierrc file to ensure no unnecessary changes to the existing code.
-It should be picked up automatically by Prettier.
 ## Assignment

 Your assignment is to create a REST API which supports a set of features described as user-stories below.
 You are provided with a very thin code skeleton written in nodejs with Express as the API framework and an in-memory Mongodb database with Mongoose.
 It's up to you to create a suiting data structure, set up a appropriate set of API endpoints and anything else that you think is necessary.